Vasall/vasall/README.txt

   This is only the client-application which requires a server to run.
 For several reasons the server-application will stay private.
+  Furthermore the project is still in developement and service may not always available.

 INSTALLATION